distroaryan/golb/README.md

 docker compose stop backend1

 # Check the health map to see it marked as dead (wait for 5 seconds, health checker marks dead)
+# Watch the WebUI or use the manual refresh button to see the server marked as dead and no request is routed towards it
 loadex health

 # Run the benchmark again and observe that no traffic is routed to the killed backend